stringparser/utils-type/readme.md

 #### composition

 The function returns an object.
-The type mached by `what` type returns itself.
+The type matched by `that` type returns itself.
 That is:

 ```js
 type(1).number      // -> 1 (that is truthy)